Jussie Smollett sentenced to 150 days in jail in fake attack

-CHICAGO (AP) — Jussie Smollett was sentenced Thursday to 150 days in jail for lying to police about a racist and homophobic attack that the former “Empire” actor orchestrated himself.
+CHICAGO (AP) — Jussie Smollett loudly maintained his innocence Thursday after a judge sentenced the former “Empire” actor to 150 days in jail for lying to police about a racist and homophobic attack that he orchestrated himself.

-Cook County Judge James Linn sentenced Smollett to 30 months of felony probation, including 150 days in the county jail.
-Linn denied a request to suspend Smollett's sentence and ordered he be placed in custody immediately.
+Cook County Judge James Linn ordered that Smollett's county jail sentence begin immediately following the hearing.

+Smollett didn't make a statement when offered the opportunity earlier in the afternoon but maintained that he was innocent after Linn issued his sentencing decision.
+He also insisted that he was not suicidal, suggesting that “if anything happens” in jail, he did not take his own life.

 People are also reading…

-Smollett's decision came after special prosecutor Dan Webb asked Cook County Judge James Linn to include “an appropriate amount of prison time” when sentencing the actor for his conviction.
-Webb said he would not ask for a specific amount of time, leaving that to Linn's discretion.
+Special prosecutor Dan Webb asked Linn to include “an appropriate amount of prison time” when sentencing the actor for his conviction.
+Smollett's attorneys asked the judge to limit the sentence to community service, arguing that he had already been punished by the criminal justice system and damage to his career.

-He also asked that Smollett be ordered to pay $130,000 in restitution to the city of Chicago.

-Smollett’s defense attorney Nenye Uche asked Linn to limit the sentence to community service.
-He said Smollett “has lost nearly everything” in his career and finances and asked that Linn give him time to make restitution if that is part of the sentence.

-In the statement, Brown, who became superintendent in April 2020 and wasn’t with the city at the time of Smollett’s police report, said Smollett’s false report of a hate crime harmed “actual victims” of such crimes.
-Brown asked that the city be compensated for its costs, saying the cost of investigating his claim could have been spent elsewhere in the city.

-Jussie Smollett’s grandmother, testifying for the defense, asked Linn not to include prison time in his sentence for Smollett.

-“I ask you, judge, not to send him to prison,” Molly Smollett, 92, told the court.
+“I ask you, judge, not to send him to prison,” his grandmother, 92-year-old Molly Smollett, told the court.
 She later added, “If you do, send me along with him, OK?”

-Smollett's brother, Joel Smollett, Jr., told the court that Smollett is “not a threat to the people of Illinois.
-In my humble opinion he is completely innocent.”

 Smollett’s attorneys also read aloud letters from other supporters, including an organizer with Black Lives Matter, the Rainbow PUSH Coalition and LaTanya and Samuel L. Jackson that asked Linn to consider the case’s effect on Smollett’s life and career and to avoid any confinement as part of his sentence.

+Linn said he did consider those requests for mercy, along with Smollett's prior work and financial support of social justice organizations.
+But Linn also excoriated Smollett as a narcissist and pronounced himself astounded by his actions given the actor’s multiracial family background and ties to social justice work.

+“For you now to sit here, convicted of hoaxing, hate crimes ... the hypocrisy is just astounding,” Linn said.

-Smollett will eventually learn if a judge will order him locked up for his conviction of lying to police about a racist and homophobic attack that he orchestrated himself or allow him to remain free.
-Before the sentencing began, Linn rejected a motion from the defense to overturn the jury's verdict on legal grounds.
+Before the sentencing portion of the hearing began, Linn rejected a motion from the defense to overturn the jury's verdict on legal grounds.
 Judges rarely grant such motions.

-“I do believe at the end of the day that Mr. Smollett received a fair trial,” Linn said.

-But because Smollett does not have an extensive criminal history and the conviction is for a low-level nonviolent crime, experts do not expect that he will be sent to prison.
-The actor could be ordered to serve up to a year in county jail or, if Linn chooses, be placed on probation and ordered to perform some kind of community service.
+But because Smollett does not have an extensive criminal history and the conviction is for a low-level nonviolent crime, experts did not expect him to be sent to prison.

-The sheer size and scope of the police investigation was a major part of the trial and is key in a $130,000 pending lawsuit that the city filed against Smollett to recover the cost of police overtime, so the judge also could order the actor to pay a hefty fine and restitution.

 Thursday's sentencing could be the final chapter in a criminal case, subject to appeal, that made international headlines when Smollett, who is Black and gay, reported to police that two men wearing ski masks beat him, and hurled racial and homophobic slurs at him on a dark Chicago street and ran off.